-Deliverable Due Date Method of Payment Deliverables Performance Metric Documentation to Evidence the Completion of Tasks Feb.
-15, 2019 January 1 - 31, 2019 Implement the Title IV, Learning Centers (21st Cenvironment for student - Number of students number of service (hours for the period Worksheet(s).
-CCLC) programs and adult fans, adult family radust and numb n in a safe nily members. members, per of service All applicants must submit the following source documentation on a monthly basis: Evidence of implementation of academic and personal enrichment activities.
-Web-based Monthly Attendance Submission (each site) Adult Family Member Activity Report and related evidence Evidence of Collaboration with Target School Staff In addition to the items above, all applicants must submit the following: Before School After School Number of Participants Number of Days/Activities Analysis of Year-to-Date Expenditures Weekend/Holidays Summer Family Activities

-Deliverable Due Date Method of De eliverables Performance Metric Documentation to Evidence the Completion of Tasks Payment Mar.
-15, 2019 Implement the Title IV, Learning Centers (21st of environment for students - Number of students number of service of hours for the period Worksheet(s).
-Component Before School After School Weekend/Holidays Summer Family Activities CCLC) progrants and adult far s, adult family iddays and number n in a safe mily members. members, per of service All applicants must submit the following source documentation on a monthly basis: • Evidence of implementation of academic and personal enrichment activities. • Web-based Monthly Attendance Submission (each site) In addition to the items above, all applicants must submit the following: • Mid-Year Data • Mid-Year Data Report
+Deliverable Due Date Method of Payment C)eliverables Performance Metric Documentation to Evidence the Completion of Tasks Oct.15, 2019 September 1 30, 2019 Implement the Title IV, Part B, 21 st C Learning Centers (21 st CCLC) prograte environment for students and adult family service days and number of servi n in a safe nily members. members, number o ce hours for the All subrecipients must submit the following source documentation on a monthly basis: Monthly Attendance Submission (each site) In addition to the items above, all subrecipients must submit the following: Website and documentation supporting the dissemination of information about the 21st CCLC program Nov.
+15, 2019 October 1 - 31, 2019 Implement the Title IV, F Learning Centers (21 st (environment for student - Number of students service days and no period as defined in Component Before School After school Weekend/Holidays Summer Family Activities CCLC) program is and adult fan s, adult family r umber of servio n in a safe nily members. members, number o ce hours for the All subrecipients must submit the following source documentation on a monthly basis: • Monthly Attendance Submission (each site) In addition to the items above, all subrecipients must submit the following: • Documentation of teacher certifications